taseencr/Bracu-CSE-Resources/README.md

 ## Why This Repository Exists

-I wanted to create a central place for resources that can help fellow BRACU CSE students without simply giving away answers.
-Learning comes from practicing, not copy-pasting! 💻❤️
+I wanted to create a central place for resources that can help fellow BRACU CSE students **learn and understand concepts** without simply giving away ready-made lab solutions.
+The codes are meant for reference and practice, while lab assignments are left unsolved to encourage real learning and prevent copy-pasting. 💻❤️

 ---